-The Richland County Jail has posted notices for persons detained solely for civil immigration purposes on contacting their consular service.
-This notice is posted both in English and Spanish.
+The Richland County Jail has notices in both English and Spanish for persons detained solely for civil immigration purposes on contacting their consular service.
+The facility may hold someone temporarily on a federal detainer from ICE.
+Staff can report privately to the Chief Corrections Deputy.